-Top Story: Standing Back Up After a Complete Spinal Cord Injury
+Top Story: Standing Back Up After a Complete Spinal Cord Injury, back problems

 However, we’re rapidly making progress.
 With the discovery of epidural stimulation – the use of an implanted device to send artificial signals into the disconnected nerves – people who were once unable to dream of walking again have another opportunity to stand up.

 In addition, new discoveries found by researchers and doctors at the University of Louisville are offering even more hope.
 A research participant who had a complete spinal cord injury six years prior is now flexing his knees and hips, and even standing unassisted, only using his hands to balance.

 This revelation shows that the human nervous system has a much greater ability to repair itself than we originally believed even with back problems.
 It also makes a strong case for using epidural stimulation as a means to help maintain nerves and muscles, which can then be stopped when the participant regains control.

 October was National Work and Family Month, a time when we all should focus on finding the happy medium between business and family.
 As our free time becomes more and more precious, top companies are beginning to offer incentives like increased PTO and flexible scheduling in order to keep their top employees happy and productive.
 Many companies are learning from them, and we can as well.

 By looking for opportunities to use your work to improve the rest of your life, you can reclaim time for your friends and family.
 After all, if your company offers something, you might as well take it!

 Seeking out and asking for employer-offered benefits like PTO, solid healthcare, and professional development programs can serve as a good basis for building your work-life balance.

 If you’ve already got those, lobbying for flexible scheduling, wellness programs, and PTO for volunteering can also remove the stress of planning all of those things from your life as well.

 CNBC: Why Employer-Provided Life Insurance Can Backfire